 The island of Barbados served as a major Caribbean port for international trade throughout its 400 years of European settlement resulting in a wonderful blend of cultures and ideas that remain woven into its national fabric.
 Today, this proud island nation honors its unique cultures and traditions with a variety of fascinating historical tours, festivals and special events celebrating Bajan heritage.
-You can step back in time at St. Nicholas Abbey, a plantation home, offering a glimpse into history with daily tours or take a gastronomic journey at the annual Food & Rum festival featuring international and local chefs, wine experts and mixologists.
+You can step back in time at St. Nicholas Abbey, a plantation home, offering a glimpse into history with daily tours or take a gastronomic journey at the annual Food & Rum festival featuring international and local chefs, wine experts and mixologists at our hotels in west coast Barbados.

 Discover the historic origins of the brand.
 See the distillation and blending techniques that have been perfected over the 300 years of crafting Mount Gay Rum.